Rationality: Relation between the two

 In some cases, the demands of practical and theoretical rationality conflict with each other.
 For example, the practical reason of loyalty to one's child may demand the belief that they are innocent while the evidence linking them to the crime may demand a belief in their guilt on the theoretical level.

 But the two domains also overlap in certain ways.
 For example, the norm of rationality known as enkrasia links beliefs and intentions.
-It states that "[r]ationality requires of you that you intend to F if you believe your reasons require you to F".
+It states that "rationality requires of you that you intend to F if you believe your reasons require you to F".
 Failing to fulfill this requirement results in cases of irrationality known as akrasia or weakness of the will.
 Another form of overlap is that the study of the rules governing practical rationality is a theoretical matter.
 And practical considerations may determine whether to pursue theoretical rationality on a certain issue as well as how much time and resources to invest in the inquiry.
 It is often held that practical rationality presupposes theoretical rationality.
 This is based on the idea that to decide what should be done, one needs to know what is the case.
 But one can assess what is the case independently of knowing what should be done.
 So in this regard, one can study theoretical rationality as a distinct discipline independent of practical rationality but not the other way round.
 However, this independence is rejected by some forms of doxastic voluntarism.
 They hold that theoretical rationality can be understood as one type of practical rationality.
 This is based on the controversial claim that we can decide what to believe.
 It can take the form of epistemic decision theory, which states that people try to fulfill epistemic aims when deciding what to believe.
 A similar idea is defended by Jesús Mosterín.
 He argues that the proper object of rationality is not belief but acceptance.
 He understands acceptance as a voluntary and context-dependent decision to affirm a proposition.